mdbloice/Labeller/README.md

 ## Introduction

 *Labeller* allows you to quickly set up an image tagging web application for labelling of images.

 ## Usage

 1. Install _Labeller_ using `pip install labeller` from the command line
-2. Run `python -m labeller class_1 class_2 ... class_n` in a directory containing your images in a subdirectory named `images`, where `class_1 class_2 ... class_n` is a list of your class names.
+2. Run `python -m labeller class_1 class_2 ... class_n` in a directory containing your images in a subdirectory named `images`, where `class_1 class_2 ... class_n` is a list of your class names separated by spaces.
 3. Run `python -m flask run` to start the web application.

 Example:

 ```bash
 $ python -m labeller car tree bike house
 $ python -m flask run
 ```
 See the [Options](#options) section for configuration options.

 Run `python -m labeller` without any arguments for help.